 When will decisions be released?

-We will notify admits and waitlisted students in late April or early May.
+We will notify admitted and waitlisted students in mid to late April.
 Once all students have confirmed they would like to participate, we will release results publicly.

 If I don’t get in, can I request feedback on my application?

 Unfortunately, due to the volume of both applications and requests for feedback, we can’t provide specific feedback at this time.
 But we hope you’ll try again next time, if you remain eligible!

 Again, if you have a burning question and it isn’t answered in this list, please direct them to mentorship director John Allen Taylor at adroitmentorship[at]gmail[dot]com.